Chair of Governors

 I joined the governing board in September 2018 and have 3 children in the school who have all attended both the preschool in the village and the nursery school.
 I grew up in Berkhamsted and have been living in the village since 2006.

-I hold one of the Co-opted governor positions and have also been given the duty of Link Governor for Attendance.
+I hold one of the Parent governor positions and Chair the Resources Committee.

 My background is in I.T. managing large scale change in business computer systems in areas such as logistics and reporting, and for the last 5 years within finance business systems and operational reporting